IYKYK: Holiday Tradition Edition

 Next, we invited ourselves to crash Tylynn Burn’s Christmas-ish dinner party with her friends.
 Raised on soul food, Tylynn’s Christmas dinner is the height of the day (it helps that she does her gift exchange on Christmas Eve).
 Lucky for us, her big dinner menu isn’t reserved for just one day, and she often makes a tradition out of cooking for her friends in December...

 “Christmas always feels like my thing.
 I get to invite my family to a culinary playground while also just showering them with gifts and a good time.”
-Tylynn Burns

-Get Tylynn’s recipe for Christmas collards and read more about her traditions here
+Get Tylynn’s recipe for Christmas collards and read more about her traditions here.

 Still full from Tylynn’s, we made our way to Marielle Sales’s Noche Buena celebration.
 She walked us through one of her favorite recipes to enjoy at the midnight meal: arroz valenciana, a Filipino-style paella.
 But of course, one dish isn’t enough for a feast like Noche Buena, so we also ordered take-out favorite Jollibee fried chicken.
 Maligayang pasko!

 “Growing up, my parents would always have ham in pineapple glaze and traditional Filipino desserts such as bibingka, fruit salad, or kakanin (sticky rice cakes) on the table.”
-Marielle Sales

 Get Marielle’s recipe for a full and happy midnight belly and read more about her celebrations here.